buildbot/buildbot/master/docs/relnotes/index.rst

 * Don't log :class:`AlreadyClaimedError`.
   They are normal in case of :bb:step:`Trigger` cancelling, and in a multimaster configuration.

+* Fix issues with worker disconnection.
+  When a worker disconnects, its current buildstep must be interrupted and the buildrequests should be retried.

 Changes for Developers
 ~~~~~~~~~~~~~~~~~~~~~~